No experience is necessary. At all. Seriously.

 Absolutely!
 Volunteers and editors have regularly scheduled socials to enjoy themselves so whether it's shooting each other at laser tag or shooting a dynamic video — it's bound to be a great time.

-You can start right away by filling out this volunteer sign up form.
+You can start right away by dropping by the Gazette office — UCC room 263.
+You can also fill out our volunteer sign up form.

 Any other questions